 Who's it for?

-This story making experience would benefit all families.
+This story making experience would benefit every single family I know, including my own!
 But, particularly those who may be interested in therapy but are not quite sure what it's all about.
 It would suit caregivers and children who feel that their relationship has somehow gone awry, and who may want an opportunity to explore their relationship through the arts in a professional, confidential and supportive space.
 It compliments the work of an existing therapeutic process or is suitable for those who are curious about the opportunities for growth offered by therapy and wish to learn more.

 Why The Arts, Attachment and Story making?

 At Therapy Space, we feel passionately about mending things in a creative way.
-We have seen time and time again the effectiveness, the joy, the bonding, the inspiration and real enjoyment that 'making things','making images' and ‘making stories’ together brings.
+We have seen time and time again the effectiveness, the joy, the bonding, the inspiration and real enjoyment that 'making things', ‘making stories’ together brings.
 We know that some thoughtful interventions and reflection time with parents can be enough to really help family life.